 Michael's breakthrough came playing against type as an upper crust, effete army officer in the 1964 film Zulu.
 But it was the roles of working-class spy Harry Palmer in 1965's The Ipcress File, and as a charming Casanova in Alfie, the following year, that would make Michael a household name.
 His delivery of cockney assuredness combined with just a hint of self-doubt also earned him a Best Actor nomination for the latter film.

 Michael was the epitome of the new breed of actor emerging during the mid-Sixties in England the working class "bloke" with glasses and a down-home accent.

 As his career went from strength to strength, Michael's private life also moved ahead when he fell in love with Guayanese model and former Miss World competitor, Shakira Baksh, whom he had spotted in a TV coffee ad.
 After asking around he finally got her phone number, and the two were soon dating.
 They married in 1973 and had a daughter, Natasha, the same year.
-"Shakira understands Michael more than anybody," observes pal Roger Moore
+"Shakira understands Michael more than anybody," observes pal Roger Moore.
+"They're completely compatible."

 And the screen legend makes it clear he's still up for a challenge.
 "I can't think of anything more frustrating," he says, "than to be sitting on a rocking chair on a porch at the end of your life, regretting the things you did and didn't do."